d-cuzya/work-with-graphs/README.md

 This is a program for working with graphs in C++.
 You can add a vertex and edges to it.
-So far, only the Prima algorithm has been added (it does not work correctly).
+So far, only the Prima algorithm has been added.
 There are plans to add the ability to import and export graphs to json.
 I also want to add a graphical representation of graphs.